Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Background

 Memristors, both non-volatile and volatile, are central components in neuromorphic computing due to their ability to combine memory and processing within an energy-efficient framework.
 Their conductance modulation properties can support more linear and symmetric synaptic weight updates, which can improve the precision and stability of learning in SNNs.
-In addition to their low energy requirements, memristor-based devices are increasingly being developed with improved scalability, CMOS compatibility, and support for 3D memory integration \cite{aguirre_hardware_2024}.
-These advances have driven interest in brain-inspired learning mechanisms and probabilistic spiking models, particularly in edge AI applications where low-power operation is essential \cite{ham_neuromorphic_2021}.
-Also, detailed device–circuit simulators such as Memristor-Spikelearn \cite{liu2023memristor} demonstrate the importance of incorporating realistic memristor behavior when modeling synaptic plasticity and energy–accuracy trade-offs in SNNs.
-Together, these developments position memristive technologies as a promising foundation for the next generation of neuromorphic systems, paving the way for the deeper exploration of spiking neural networks in the following section.
+Beyond synaptic emulation, recent hardware demonstrations emphasize scalability, CMOS compatibility, and three-dimensional integration as requirements for practical memristive neuromorphic systems \cite{aguirre_hardware_2024}.
+These device-level advances also connect neuromorphic computing with probabilistic and brain-inspired models, where stochasticity and low-power operation become part of the computing substrate \cite{ham_neuromorphic_2021}.
+Also, detailed device–circuit simulation tools, such as Memristor-Spikelearn \cite{liu2023memristor}, demonstrate the importance of incorporating realistic memristor behavior when modeling synaptic plasticity and energy–accuracy trade-offs.
+From a security perspective, these same device properties are also relevant because variability, stochastic switching, retention effects, and conductance drift can shape attack surfaces, influence the effectiveness of defenses, and enable hardware-based security primitives \cite{oh2022memristor}.